Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 Title loans can get even more expensive if you can't repay the debt on time and opt instead to roll over your loan into a new title loan.
 While this can help you avoid repossession, it'll tack on more fees and interest and ultimately trap you in a vicious cycle of debt.

 While title loans are easy to obtain, there are many reasons why it's best to avoid them and similar short-term loans:

 - They're expensive.
 Like payday loans, title loans can charge exorbitant APRs.
 If you're already struggling financially, it's unlikely that a title loan will help you get back on your feet.

 - Reborrowing and repossession rates are high.
 According to a report by the Consumer Financial Protection Bureau, more than two-thirds of title loan borrowers take out seven or more consecutive loans because they can't repay the debt on time.
 Ultimately, 20% of borrowers have their vehicle repossessed for non-payment.

 - Lenders can track you and prevent you from driving.
 Some lenders may require the installation of a GPS tracking device in your vehicle so they can find you if you can't repay your loan.
 In some states, they may even be able to install a "kill switch" to prevent you from starting the vehicle.

 Because of the high costs and risks associated with title loans, it's best to consider other options when you need access to cash.

 Does a Title Loan Affect My Credit Scores?

 In most cases, a title loan won't have any impact on your credit scores.
-That can be good and bad.
 For starters, most title lenders don't run a credit check when you apply.
-That check, known as a hard inquiry, typically knocks five points or less off your credit score.
+That check, known as a hard inquiry, typically knocks five points or less off your credit score temporarily.